hugofragata/PyNEAT/README.md

 Basing this off @CodeReclaimers implementation of neat-society and Ugo Vierucci's implementation of JNEAT.

-The propose is to learn as I go and to provide an easier version to play with and to get in code than other available implementations.
+The purpose is to learn as I go and to provide an easier version to play with and to understand the code than other available implementations.
 The goal is not quantity of features or performance, but rather a learning tool for me and others.